jyyulab/scMINER/docs/docs/MICA.md

 Preprocessing is fairly simple for MICA analysis.
 You can use our customized script in R, with function `draw.scRNAseq.QC` and `preMICA.filtering` in scMINER R package.
 For detailed information, please see complementary tutorial in tab `Sample Analysis with PBMC(12k) scRNA-seq data`.

 ## Basic usage
-MICA is implemented in python, in order to run MICA troublefree, you could use function `generate_MICA_rmd` in R package `scMINER` to generate essential command for running MICA locally:
+MICA is implemented in python.
+For those who are not familiar with python a well-designed function in scMINER R package could help generate command for   you could use function `generate_MICA_rmd` in R package `scMINER` to generate essential command for running MICA locally:

 In R console:
 ```R